Devika1027/Autonomous-maze-solving-for-micromouse/README.md

 # Autonomous-maze-solving-for-micromouse
+This is an Arduino program that implements a maze-solving algorithm for a micromouse robot.
+The algorithm used in this code is a combination of the right-hand rule and the left-hand rule with backtracking.

 Right-Hand Rule and Left-Hand Rule: The code starts by using the right-hand rule, which means that the robot follows the right wall of the maze.
 If the robot encounters a situation where the right-hand rule cannot be applied, it switches to the left-hand rule, which means following the left wall.

 Stacks: The code uses two stacks (righthandstack and lefthandstack) to keep track of the movements made while following the right-hand rule and the left-hand rule, respectively.
 The movements are encoded as integers (e.g., 4 for a right turn, 5 for a left turn, 1 for moving forward).